phber/dd2404_bioinformatics/README.md

 3. Add functions for reading proteomes.
 Also added functions for reading SignalP 4.1 output files, to use as a baseline error.
 Some test runs were made to measure the F-score of the classifier (see res file).

+4. Added some metrics for MCC and cleavage site accuracy.

 ## 31 dec 2017

 Changed to performance measures to precision, recall and F-score.
 Also changed testing to test only TM or non-TM proteins, or both.
 The results were (using 5-folded validation):